 This canal flow throughout the year that’s why it is known as perennial canals.
 Perennial canal is linked to the dams and to provide water for the irrigation of larger area of land.

 An irrigation canal or lateral is constructed to convey water from the source of supply to one or more farms.
 The purpose of this practice is to deliver water to the farm irrigation system (s).

 There are many advantages of Canal irrigation which are given below

-- Canal irrigation helps in the development of an irrigated area of wasteland.
+- Canal irrigation helps in the development of an irrigated area of waste land.

-- Canals can also be used for the purpose of drinking water supply, fishery development, and hydroelectricity.
+- Canals can be also used for the purpose of drinking water supply, fishery development and hydroelectricity.

 - Canals help to increase the water level.

 - Canals provide higher productivity per hectare land as compared to the conventional method of watering.

 - The water requirement of the crop can be fulfilled by the canal with the help of a proper irrigation system.

 - Canals are fed by the rainwater from the rivers.

 The disadvantages of Canal irrigation are as follows

 - Canal construction required investment and time that’s why it cannot be used for all irrigation.